A Guide to the Most Popular Algerian Food to Try

 - Most meals are of course eaten with couscous, the national ingredient!

-- Tagines (a meat stew cooked in a special conical pot) are eaten a lot and are usually made with chicken, lamb, beef, vegetables and even fish; usually lightly spiced but also sweet due to the use of dates and dried fruits
+- Meat stews like Tagines (cooked in a special earthenware pot) are eaten a lot and are usually made with chicken, lamb, beef, vegetables and even fish; usually lightly spiced with ras el hanout and sweetness from dates and dried fruits.

-- Similar to what we associate with Morrocan cuisine, Algerians eat a lot of Kefta, which is a spiced meatball, as well as kebabs known as brochettes
+- Similar to what we associate with Morrocan cuisine, Algerians eat a lot of Kefta, which is a common dish – a spiced meatball, as well as kebabs known as brochettes.

-- Bread is eaten with every meal, so the most common you’ll find is kesra, a flatbread made with semolina, as well as French breads such as fougasse and the baguette
+- Bread is eaten with every main course, so the most common you’ll find is kesra, a flatbread made with semolina, as well as French breads such as fougasse and the baguette.

 Kesra, the most commonly eaten bread in Algeria, made from semolina